f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

 Add the following configuration block to the end of the file:

+.. caution:: When you paste the block below, extra line breaks may be included.
+Please remove those line spaces to ensure no errors occur.

 .. code-block:: bash

   # Enable reporting NGINX App Protect details to the control plane.